clojure-finance/clojask/README.md

 - **Fast**

-  Faster than Dask in most operations, and the larger the dataframe is, the bigger the advantage
+  Faster than Dask in most operations, and the larger the dataframe is, the bigger the advantage.
+Please find the benchmarks [here](https://clojure-finance.github.io/clojask-website/pages-output/about/#benchmarks).

 - **All native types**